Unit 5: Telemedicine Services

 In Availity, use Additional Benefit Notes in Eligibility and Benefits Response.

-If the member has coverage for Virtual PCP Visits and/or Virtual Retail Clinic Visits, the benefit category will indicate “Virtual Visits – Yes.”
+If the member has coverage for Virtual Outpatient Office Visits, the benefit category will indicate "Virtual Visits – Yes."

-Important: Telemedicine Service Benefit Category is for Well360 Virtual Health and Teledoc Services Only
+Important: On-Demand Telemedicine Service Benefit Category is for Well360 Virtual Health and Teladoc Services Only

-Virtual PCP Visits and Virtual Retail Clinic Visits are a service delivery option provided to our members under the PCP/Physician and Retail Clinic benefits.
-They are separate from the services provided by our approved telemedicine services vendors — Amwell and Teladoc, which are independent companies that provide online medical consultation services for patients through their network of practitioners.
+Virtual Visits are a service delivery option provided to our members under the Outpatient Office Visit benefits.
+They are separate from the services provided by our approved telemedicine vendors — Amwell and Teladoc, which are independent companies that provide online medical consultation services for patients through their network of practitioners.

 In Availity's Eligibility and Benefits Inquiry, the “Telemedicine Service” benefit category under Professional Services is an indicator for Well360 Virtual Health and Teladoc services only.
-It does not indicate a member’s eligibility for Virtual PCP Visits and Virtual Retail Clinic Visits.
-For more information on the services these vendors provide for Highmark members, please see the section in this unit titled Telemedicine Service Benefit and Approved Vendors.
+It does not indicate a member’s eligibility for Virtual Visits.
+For more information on the services these vendors provide for Highmark members, please see the section in this unit titled Services Provided by Well360 Virtual Health and Approved Vendors.

 Note: Highmark partners with Amwell to deliver Well360 Virtual Health, Highmark’s virtual care solution.